Asthma Management

 - Lips or nails may turn blue

-- Take rescue medicine as directed by your provider
+- Take rescue medicine as directed by your provider and continue your daily medicine

 - If you're getting worse or if rescue medications are not working, seek medical attention, call 911 or go to the Emergency Room (ER)

-School-age children: It's important to be sure your Asthma Action Plan is shared with your child's school.
+School-age children: It's important to be sure your Asthma Action/Treatment Plan is shared with your child's school.
 Be sure to do this early in the school year so your child and the school are prepared.

 - For parents: Asthma Flare-Ups